 - finding charts,mandatory for spectroscopy

-- Strategy instructions
+- strategy instructions

 Since in general it may not be feasible to compensate all the lost time, priority will be given to the observers who lost the largest fractions of their scheduled time.
 The pending compensations will be declared obsolete and removed from the queue at the end of the visibility period of the OBs.

-Generally, ToO observation can only interrupt a Visitor Mode run if the visiting astronomer explicitly agrees to this.
+Generally, ToO observation can only interrupt a Visitor Mode run if the visiting astronomer explicitly agrees to it.
 The Observatory Director can grant an interruption in special cases, in which case compensation time in service mode can be offered to the visiting astronomer.

 In the case of Rapid Response Mode ToOs (RRM, cf RRM page), ongoing visitor mode programs are generally interrupted, with override protection for special visitor mode runs defined at the time of scheduling.
-In case a Visitor Mode run is interrupted by such a RRM, the time lost due to the RRM will be fully compensated in Service Mode, with top priority, with weather conditions specified in the Phase 1 proposal.
+In case a Visitor Mode run is interrupted by such an RRM, the time lost due to the RRM will be fully compensated in Service Mode, with top priority, with weather conditions specified in the Phase 1 proposal.
 In this context, also RRM follow-up observations (ToO hard trigger within 4 hours of the RRM trigger on the same target and the same program) override visitor mode observations.

 Common to La Silla and Paranal

-ToO cannot be imposed over time-critical scheduled observations as established in the OPC-approved proposal (e.g. occultations).
+ToOs cannot be imposed over time-critical scheduled observations as established in the OPC-approved proposal (e.g. occultations).

-The above restrictions can only be over-ridden by the Director General or the Observatory Director, and this approval will be granted only in very exceptional cases.
+The above restrictions can only be over-ridden by the Director General or the Observatory Director, and this approval will be granted only in exceptional cases.

 ToO during National Time

-ToO observations on national telescopes during national time must be requested through the chairpersons of the corresponding committees, tobe executed either by the scheduled observers, or by La Silla staff.
+ToO observations on national telescopes during national time must be requested through the chairpersons of the corresponding committees, to be executed either by the scheduled observers, or by La Silla staff.
 In the latter case, the La Silla coordinator must be kept fully informed, and s/he will follow the general rules described above.
 (Note for SciOps: the details for the various national telescopes are kept in lasilla/ToO/ToO_Contacts).